spraakbanken/sparv-pipeline/docs/user_manual.md

 To check if your installation of Sparv was successful you can type `sparv` on your command line.
 The Sparv help should now be displayed.

-<a name="datadir"></a>Sparv needs access to a directory on your system where it can store data, such as language models
-and configuration files.
+Sparv needs access to a directory on your system where it can store data, such as language models and configuration files.
 This is called the *Sparv data directory*.
 By running `sparv setup` you can tell Sparv where to set up its data directory.

 If you like you can pre-build the model files.
 This step is optional and the only advantage is that annotating corpora will be quicker once all the models are set up.
 If you skip this step, models will be downloaded and built automatically on demand when annotating your first corpus.
 Pre-building models can be done by running `sparv build-models`.
 If you do this in a directory where there is no [corpus config](#corpus-configuration) you have to tell Sparv what language the models should be built for (otherwise the language of the corpus config is chosen automatically).
-The language is provided as a three-letter code with the `--language` flag (check [this table](#language_table) for available languages and their codes).
+The language is provided as a three-letter code with the `--language` flag (check [this table](#software-for-analysing-other-languages) for available languages and their codes).
 For example, if you would like to build all the Swedish models you can run `sparv build-models --language swe`.

 ## Installing Additional Third-party Software
 The Sparv Pipeline is typically used together with several plugins and third-party software.
 Which of these you will